lewismath/bassmodel/README.md

-# bassmodel
+# bassmodelgens
-Package to simulate and fit the Bass model with generations
+Package containing functions to simulate the Bass diffusion model with generations (1987) and fit it to data.